 Hamsters live in solitude.
 They hardly share their cage with any other hamsters.
 The cage is their possession for himself.
 In this way, they try to show their dominance.
 It produces secretion in their cage to mark their territory.

 They rub their scent glands against the cage floor for defining their territory.
 Marking territory is a message to others to stay away from his area.
 They even mark their food and other belonging with their scent.

-Their scent glands produce strong smell than a female that?s why they have more pungent aroma than females.
+Their scent glands produce a strong smell than a female that’s why they have more pungent aroma than females.
 They also rub their scent gland against other objects like toys to mark their possession.
 During this course, their whole body is also covered with secretion.

 Due to these secretions, they have an unusual smell.
 Scent glands also produce a musky odor when they are trying to show their dominance over other submissive hamsters.
 If two hamsters are kept inside the same cage, then the dominant hamster smells stinker than the submissive.

 Sexual maturity is another reason for hamster smelling so bad.
 At puberty, when he is fully grown, its scent glands are fully developed.
 At the age of 4 to 5 weeks, it is fully sexually mature.
 Then the scent glands produce a more intense and robust smell than usual.